+410 Bakerwiew Road, Bldg.
+110 Bellingham, WA 98226

+Tel.: 360.527.0222

+Email: extension@twu.ca

+Laurentian Leadership Center

+Janet Epp-Buckingham, PhD., Director

-One approved 3 sem. hrs. course in Biblical Studies or Theology at TWU's ACTS seminaries may be substituted.
-Certificate in Leadership and Applied Public Affairs Offered at the Laurentian Leadership Centre in Ottawa, this residency certificate recognizes 15 sem. hrs. of upper level credit for specialized study in governmental affairs.
-The program includes 6 sem. hrs. of practicum experience throughout the semester.
+Certificate in Leadership and Applied Public Affairs

+Offered at the Laurentian Leadership Centre in Ottawa, this residency certificate recognizes 15 semester hours of upper level credit for specialized study in governmental affairs.
+The program includes 6 semester hours of practicum experience throughout the semester.
 The practicum experience is relevant to a wide variety of career choices including international relations, business, communications, history, politics, non-governmental organizations, and public service.

-This program may be laddered towards a bachelor's degree as a degree component or may be taken as an independent certificate through TWU Extension.
+This program may be laddered towards a bachelor's degree as a degree component or may be taken as an independent certificate through TWU Global.
 For interested students who have a recognized bachelor's degree, this program may be taken as a Graduate Certificate in Leadership and Applied Public Affairs, with advanced study requirements.
-Visiting and non-degree seeking learners may access these certificates through TWU Extension.
+Visiting and non-degree seeking learners may access these certificates through TWU Global.

 Program Content:

-The Certificate in Leadership and Applied Public Affairs requires the successful completion of: POLS 391 Canadian Governmental Leadership (3 sem. hrs.)
-POLS 392 Ethics and Public Affairs (3 sem. hrs.)
-POLS 393 Law, Public Policy, and Cultural Change (3 sem. hrs.)
-POLS 395/396 Internships (6 sem. hrs.) or 6 sem. hrs. of discipline-specific practica recognized and authorized by the student's major or minor (e.g., Business, Communication, History, etc.).
-University Transfer Certificate: Humanities and Social Sciences This 24 sem. hrs. certificate program provides the learner with a liberal arts foundation in the humanities and social sciences.
-Developed for partnership institutions and organizations, the certificate provides a set of first and second year university courses applicable for transferable credit to most institutions.
-Program Content:
+The Certificate in Leadership and Applied Public Affairs requires the successful completion of: POLS 391 Canadian Governmental Leadership 3 sem. hrs.
+POLS 392 Ethics and Public Affairs 3 sem. hrs.
+POLS 393 Law, Public Policy, and Cultural Change 3 sem. hrs.
+POLS 395/396 Internships 6 sem. hrs.